Hands are a Lethal Weapon

 More than just Washing Hands

-It also means being honest about dirty hands, diligent about washing, and not coming to work sick.
+It also means being honest about dirty hands, diligent about washing, and not being around others when sick.
 Cough into your crooked arm, don’t use handkerchiefs, and use hand sanitizer after shaking hands (or don’t shake hands, shake elbows instead).

 Play it safe.
-Please keep your hands away from your face and wash them often.
+Please wash your hands often and keep them away from your face.

 Correctly Applying Hand Sanitizer